-Tiji Festival Jeep ride Tour, the package is an alternative to the Tiji Festival trekking to attend a fascinating annual three-day festival consisting of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.
-The Tiji festival of 2023 is a fixed date on the 16th, 17th, and 18th of May.
+Tiji Festival Jeep Ride Tour, the package is an alternative to the Tiji Festival trekking to attend a fascinating annual three-day festival consisting of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.
+The Tiji festival is on the 5th, 6th, and 7th May of 2024.

 The festival is only celebrated in indigenous Lo-Manthang, Upper Mustang.
 Over the Mustang during the Tiji festival time, monks dressed in elaborate costumes and masks perform dances and rituals that are supposed to drive away evil spirits.
 The Tiji festival dances are all organized by the Choedhe Monastery and led by the monks, which belong to the Sakya sect of Buddhism.
 The monastery is headed by a Rimpoche, the Top 10 Buddhist priests in the World.
 About 65 monks from Lo Manthang, Nhenyul, and Chhosyer reside in this monastery.
 They practice religious and traditional dances for months just to perform at Tiji Festival.